-One of the most intense cardio workouts I have ever attempted is 5 minutes of continuous pedaling with a resistance that does not allow you to fall below 45 RPMs or go above 60 RPMs.
+One of the most intense cardio workouts I have ever attempted is 5 minutes of continuous pedaling on a stationary bike with a resistance that does not allow you to fall below 45 RPMs or go above 60 RPMs.

 I did this during the summer years ago with one of my friends at Marist who played football there, and we both were absolutely smoked!

-Another one of my favorite ways to train on the stationary bicycle is by using intervals of 2 minutes of speed with 1-minute rest, this time with the RPMs between 90 and 100.
+Another one of my favorite ways to train on the stationary bicycle is by using intervals of 2 minutes of speed with 1-minute rest.
+For this stationary bike workout, I use RPMs between 90 and 100.